 Picture this.
 It’s mid-morning (or mid-afternoon), and you’re in between meals when hunger strikes.
 You just had a bacon, avocado, and egg boat for breakfast, so you don’t want avocado or eggs.
 Your next meal is a good one, but it’s hours away.
 So you need something filling to snack on to tied you over until your next big meal.
 What do you grab?

-While the idea of having beef jerky for snack sounds like a perfect choice, the problem is that most store-bought brands are full of added sugar and preservatives, which means they are off limits on the ketogenic diet.
+Beef jerky sticks, of course!
+They are high in protein and low in carbohydrates.
+However, most store-bought brands are full of added sugar and preservatives, which means they are off limits on the ketogenic diet.

-We’ve done the research and picked out five brands of keto-friendly beef jerky that you can feel good about snacking on.
+We’ve done the research and picked out several brands of keto-friendly beef jerky that you can feel good about snacking on.

 Beef jerky is a nutrient-dense meat that is dried and turned into a lightweight meat.
-Normally, a pound of meat weighs around four ounces after it is turned into beef jerky, which makes it the perfect lightweight keto snack to take just about anywhere with you.
+Normally, a pound of meat weighs around four ounces after it is turned into beef jerky.
+This makes it the perfect lightweight keto snack to take just about anywhere with you.

 Additionally, because the jerky has been stripped of its moisture content, it’s shelf stable.
 This means you can store it without being refrigerated.
 Throw some in your gym bag or purse and call it a day.

 Research shows that beef jerky has been around since the times of ancient Egypt.
-During this time, humans dried meat that was too big to eat all at once so that they could carry it with them.
+Back then, humans dried meat that was too big to eat all at once so that they could carry it with them.

-Examples included whales, buffalo, or bears.
+Examples include whales, buffalo, or bears.
 In some cases, ground dried meat was mixed with suet or dried fruit to create something called pemmican.

 In many African countries, they made dried game meat that was referred to as biltong.
 The word that we use today (jerky) comes from the Spanish word ‘charque’.